theonize/Currier/Gloss/Romans/Romans 5.md

 # Romans 5

+3-4) suffering -> endurance -> character -> hope

 5)  peace
 6)  saved from God

+11) consider ~ we have the new nature but must embrace it

 12) This refers to _human_ death
 Problem: why does Jesus get off the hook?
 He is 100% human [by gospel necessity].